-√ If your institution has waived its ap plication f ee for the Fall 2022 admis ssion cycle please selec t no
+If your institution has waived d its application on fee for the I Fall 2022 admi ssion cycl e please select no

-Does your institution have a an application f ee? □ Yes □ No
+Does your institution have an appli cation fee?  🕻 res □ No

-Amount of application fee:
+Amount of application fee: \$75.00

-Can it be waived for applica ants with financ cial need? [⊒ Yes □ N 0
+Can it be waived for applicants wit h financial need d? ☑ Yes □ No o

-If you have an application fee apply on-line: and an on-lir ie applicat ion option , please indica te policy fo r students wl 10
+If you have an application fee and a apply on-line: n on-line appli ication option , please indica ate policy 1 for students who

-□ Same Fee □ Free □ Reduced
+☑ Same Fee □ Free □ Reduced

-Can on-line application fee be e waived for a pplicants with financ cial need? □ Ye es □ No
+Can on-line application fee be waive d for applican its with financ ial need? ☑ Y es □ No

 C14.
-Application closing date)
+Application closing date

-Does your institution have a ลก application c closing date ? □ Yes □ No
+Does your institution have an appli cation closing o date? ☑ Yes □ No

-Month Day
+Month Day 1

-Application c losing date (fall)
+Applio cation closing o late (fall) 1 3

-Priority Date
+ty Date

 C15.
-Are first-time, first-year students acce pted for te erms other than the fall? □ Yes □ No 5
+Are first-time, first-year studen - r tarma athar than the fall?
+J Jo

+· · · · · · - L IES MIN 10

-C16.Notification to applicants s of admission n decision sent (fill in one only)
+C16.Notification to applicants of adr , one only)

-□ On a rolling basis begi □ By (date): □ Other: Month Day , ,
+On a rolling basis beginning (✓ By (date):Other: date): 3 h Day

+O47 Bankarallandarahalii danali

 C17.
-Reply policy for admitte d applicants (fill in one o nlv)
+Reply policy for admitted appli Cants (TIII IN ON

-, pane, and a manage Month Day

-☐ Must reply by (date): ☐ No set date ☐ Must reply by May 1st or within wee eks if notifie ed thereafter
+✓ Must reply by (date): 5 1

+☐ No set date ☐ Must reply by May 1st or within ☐ Other: n weeks if notifie ed thereafter

-☐ Other: Month Day
+Mont h Day

-Deadline for housing depos sit: World Day
+Deadline for housing deposit:

 Amount of housing deposit:

-Refundable if student does not enroll?
+Refundable if student does not enr oll?

-☐ Yes, in full☐ Yes, in part☐ No
+☐ Yes, in full ☐ Yes, in part ☐ No

 C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission? □ Yes □ No If yes, maximum period of postponement: C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? □ Yes □ No C20.
+Deferred admission: Does your institution n allow students to postpone enrollment after admission? ☑ Yes □ No If yes, maximum period of postponement: 2 years C19.
+Early admission of high school student time, first-time, first-year students one year ts: Does your institution allow high school students to enroll as full- or more before high school graduation? ☐ Yes ☑ No C20.
 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? □ Yes □ No If "yes," please complete the following: Month Day First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2021 entering class: Number of early decision applications received by your institution: Number of applicants admitted under early decision plan: Please provide significant details about your early decision plan: C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? □ Yes □ No If "yes," please complete the following: Month Day Early action closing date: Early action notification date: Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes □ No
+(Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Pla ans apply and be notified of an admission deci- r an early decision plan (an admission plan that permits students to sion well in advance of the regular notification date and that asks ) for first-time, first-year applicants for fall enrollment? ☐ Yes ☑ No If "yes," please complete the following: Month Day First or only early decision plan closing First or only early decision plan notifica Other early decision plan closing date: Other early decision plan notification da tion date: For the Fall 2022 entering class: Number of early decision applications re eceived by your institution: Number of applicants admitted under ea arly decision plan: Please provide significant details about your early decision plan: C22.
+Early action: Do you have a nonbinding e early action plan whereby students are notified of an admission decision well in advance of the regular notifi ication date but do not have to commit to attending your college? ☑ Yes □ No If "yes," please complete the following: Month Day Early action closing date: 11 1 Early action notification date: 12 15 Is your early action plan a "restrictive" plan unde er which you limit students from applying to other early plans? ☑ Yes □ No